allpix-squared/allpix-squared/tools/mesh_converter/README.md

 title: "Mesh Converter"
 ---

-This code takes adaptive meshes from finite-element simulations and transforms them into a regularly spaced grid for faster field value lookup as reuqired by Monte Carlo simulations tools such as Allpix Squared.
+This code takes adaptive meshes from finite-element simulations and transforms them into a regularly spaced grid for faster field value lookup as required by Monte Carlo simulations tools such as Allpix Squared.
 The input consists of two files, one containing the vertex coordinates of each input mesh node, the other providing the relevant field values associated to each of these vertices.
-One output file containing the regular interpolated mesh is produced.
+One output file containing the regular mesh is produced.
+This tool can work in two different modes, the closest-neighbor mode and interpolation mode:

+### Simple Closest-Neighbor Search

+In this mode, selected by setting the parameter `interpolate = false`, no interpolation of field values is performed, but for every output mesh point, the values from the closest neighbor of the input mesh is taken.
+In most cases this approach should produce reasonably precise results with a granularity similar to the respective adaptive mesh granularity in the respective region.
+The tool uses the Octree `findNeighbor` algorithm \[[@octree]\] to find the closest neighbor to the query point.

+### Barycentric Interpolation Method

-A new regular mesh is created by scanning the model volume in regular X, Y and Z steps (not necessarily coinciding with original mesh nodes) and using a barycentric interpolation method to calculate the respective electric field vector on the new point.
+In this mode, the regular mesh is created by scanning the model volume in regular X, Y and Z steps and using a barycentric interpolation method to calculate the respective electric field vector on the new point.
 The interpolation uses the four closest, no-coplanar, neighbor vertex nodes such, that the respective tetrahedron encloses the query point.
-For the neighbors search, the software uses the Octree implementation \[[@octree]\].
+For the neighbors search, the tool uses the Octree `radiusNeighbors` neighbor search algorithm \[[@octree]\].

 ## File Formats